AKSW/fuseki-docker-plus/README.md

 # fuseki-docker-plus

 Customized Apache Jena Fuseki Docker Image with pre-installed plugins and a simple plugin manager for self-contained plugin JARs.
+The plugin JARs are bundled with the image but must be enabled explicitly with a [one-liner](example).
+Otherwise, you just get a [Vanilla Fuseki Setup](https://github.com/AKSW/fuseki-docker-vanilla).

 ## Features